Quietwood Series: 1971–1973 Sunset homes in Livermore

 From a December 1971 Daily Review photo—the queen of the Quietwood series, the Magnolia model, featuring its signature round kitchen and bold architectural styling.

-The model homes of Quietwood
+The homes of Quietwood

 Map showing the site of the Quietwood model home complex on Alden Lane in the Three Fountains neighborhood of Livermore.